horvathcso/horvathcso.github.io/O-blog/Achievements.markdown

 # Cross-country skiing

-From *National Level Cross-Country Competition* I have **7 gold**, **4 silver** between the age of 10 and 15.
+From *National Level Cross-Country Skiing Competition* I have **7 gold**, **4 silver** between the age of 10 and 15.
 I additionally have a few other medals from later years and from ski orienteering competitions.

 <details class="collapsible">
   <summary>List of top cross-country skiing results</summary>